Table of Contents

 In HBeAg negative patients, the response is initially high, but durability is low.
 Adverse effects are rare at doses used in hepatitis B; these include headaches, insomnia, dizziness, and nausea.
 Increased risk of pancreatitis is seen in HBV and HIV co-infection.
 The emergence of resistance is seen in 15—30 % of patients at 1 year and in 70 % of patients at 5 years of therapy.
 Cross-resistance is seen between lamivudine and emtricitabine or entecavir, but not with adefovir.

-A thymidine nucleoside analog that, after conversion into active triphosphate form by cellular kinases, competitively inhibits HBV DNA polymerase, gets incorporated into viral DNA and causes chain termination.
+A thymidine nucleoside analog that, after conversion into an active triphosphate form by cellular kinases, competitively inhibits HBV DNA polymerase, gets incorporated into viral DNA and causes chain termination.

 Its oral bioavailability is not affected by food, and its elimination is mainly renal.
 In the treatment of chronic hepatitis B, it has been shown to produce a greater reduction in HBV DNA and greater HBeAg seroconversion, with lesser scarring in the liver as compared to lamivudine.